LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Introduction

-We propose a new perspective for secure model aggregation in FL, by turning the focus from ``pairwise random-seed reconstruction of the dropped users’’ to ``one-shot aggregate-mask reconstruction of the surviving users’’.
-Using this viewpoint, we propose a new protocol named \scheme, that provides the same level of privacy and dropout-resiliency guarantees as the state-of-the-art while substantially reducing the aggregation (hence run-time) complexity.
-The main idea of \scheme is that each user protects its local model using a locally generated random mask.
-This mask is then encoded and shared to other users, in such a way that the aggregate-mask of any sufficiently large set of surviving users can be directly reconstructed at the server.
+\textbf{Contributions.} We propose a new perspective for secure model aggregation in FL by turning the design focus from ``pairwise random-seed reconstruction of the dropped users’’ to ``one-shot aggregate-mask reconstruction of the surviving users’’.
+Using this viewpoint, we develop a new protocol named \scheme that provides the same level of privacy and dropout-resiliency guarantees as the state-of-the-art while substantially reducing the aggregation (hence runtime) complexity.
+As illustrated in Figure ~\ref{fig:intro}, the main idea of \scheme is that each user protects its local model using a locally generated random mask.
+This mask is then encoded and shared to other users in such a way that the aggregate-mask of any sufficiently large set of surviving users can be directly reconstructed at the server.
 In sharp contrast to prior schemes, in this approach the server only needs to reconstruct \emph{one} mask in the recovery phase, independent of the number of dropped users.

+Moreover, we provide a modular federated training system design and optimize on-device parallelization to improve the efficiency when secure aggregation and model training interact at the edge devices.
+This enables computational overlapping between model training and on-device encoding, as well as improving the speed of concurrent receiving and sending of chunked masks.
+To the best of our knowledge, this provides the first open-sourced and secure aggregation-enabled FL system that is built on the modern deep learning framework (PyTorch) and neural architecture (e.g., ResNet) with system and security co-design.

 We further propose system-level optimization methods to improve the run-time.
-In particular, we take advantage of the fact that the generation of random masks is independent of the computation of the local model, hence each user can parallelize these two operations via a multi-thread processing, which is beneficial to all evaluated secure aggregation protocols in reducing the total running time.
+In particular, we design a federated training system and take advantage of the fact that the generation of random masks is independent of the computation of the local model, hence each user can parallelize these two operations via a multi-thread processing, which is beneficial to all evaluated secure aggregation protocols in reducing the total running time.

+In addition to the synchronous FL setting, where all users train local models based on the same global model and the server performs a synchronized aggregation at each round, we also demonstrate that \scheme enables secure aggregation when no synchrony between users' local updates are imposed.
+This is unlike prior secure aggregation protocols, such as \google and \googlep, that are not compatible with asynchronous FL.
+To the best of our knowledge, in the asynchronous FL setting, this is the first work to protect the privacy of the individual updates without relying on differential privacy \cite{truex2020ldp} or trusted execution environments (TEEs) \cite{nguyen2021federated}.